-On the other hand, if you’re evaluating freelancers, we recommend narrowing in on the following assessment point:
+On the other hand, if you’re evaluating Bubble freelancers, we recommend narrowing in on the following assessment point:

 - Freelancer resume: Look at the individual’s resume.
 Do they come from prior jobs and roles that lead you to believe that they’re proficient at the skills they offer?
 For example, if they used to be a software engineer at Google, that’s a good sign that they’ve learned from the best.

-Refer to our other article How to choose the right Bubble developer or agency to build your app for a more in-depth list of criteria and questions that you should consider to find a freelance Bubble.io developer or agency that you can trust to get the job done.
+Refer to our other article How to choose the right Bubble.io agency or freelance developer for your app for a more in-depth list of criteria and questions that you should consider to find a freelance Bubble.io developer or agency that you can trust to get the job done.

 If you’re ready to build a custom app on Bubble, but need to launch fast without the risk of going over budget or missing deadlines, Airdev can help.

 As the most established Bubble agency, we’ve built all types of complex, production-grade Bubble apps for sole non-technical entrepreneurs, fast-growing startups, and Fortune 500 enterprises.

 You can work with us in 2 different ways: